jennguyen1/nhuyhoa/_posts/2016-02-02-Multiple-Comparisons.md

 $$p_{H(i)} = min((r - i + 1)p_{(i)}, 1)$$

 ## Tukey Method
 Tukey's method is done post-ANOVA.
 It must be used to examine all pairwise comparisons, where each group must have equal sample sizes.
-With Tukey's method, the overall type 1 error is equal to $$\alpha$$.
+With Tukey's method, the family-wise type 1 error is equal to $$\alpha$$.

 Tukey's method is uses the studentized range distribution.
 The studentized range is defined as